quizbowl/schema/match.md

   <tr class="optional">
     <th>packets</th>
     <td class="type">String</td>
-    <td>The packet(s) used for the match <em>if</em> different from that implied by the `packet` field of the `Round` containing the match.
+    <td>The packet(s) used for the match <em>if</em> different from that implied by the <code>packet</code> field of the <code>Round</code> containing the match.
 This would be used if a small number of matches used different packet(s) than most matches in that round, e.g. by mistake, to fix a previous mistake, or to accommodate a team that had written the packet used for most games in the round.</td>
   </tr>
   <tr class="optional">
     <th>tiebreaker</th>